 Celiac screening for kids with type 1 diabetes

-Michael Haller, MD, a pediatric endocrinologist at UF Health, told Medscape Medical News in a recent interview that screening every type 1 diabetes patient for the disease presents a unique clinical challenge.
+In a recent interview with Medscape Medical News, UF Health pediatric endocrinologist Dr. Michael Haller says that screening every type 1 diabetes patient for the disease presents a unique clinical challenge.

 Physicians are often confused about whether or not to screen in their own practices “because the frequency of finding folks with [T1D] positive antibodies who are unaffected by the disease is pretty high, and a lot of those families choose not to go forward with biopsies or follow a gluten-free diet.
 It makes it challenging for a treating physician to know the best thing to do for the patient if you’re not going to do anything about the information.”